Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 Fire alarms are tested on a regular basis and weekly testing in houses/flats takes place in accordance with University policy.
 If the alarm sounds for more than 30 seconds at the time of usual test you should treat it as a real emergency and immediately evacuate the building.

-Fire evacuation drills are arranged as per the University Fire Safety policy.
+Fire evacuation drills are arranged as per the University Fire Safety policy and will take place twice per year with all accommodation having a daytime and nighttime drill.
 You are required to cooperate with the instructions of University staff during evacuation drills.
 Failure to respond to a fire alarm either during any planned or unplanned activation may result in University disciplinary procedures being enacted.

-Should any impairment mean that you would face difficulty in responding quickly to a fire alarm activation, please refer below to Personal Emergency Evacuation Plans (PEEPs) for further information.
+If you would face difficulty in responding quickly to a fire alarm activation or would be unable to perceive an audible fire alarm signal, please refer below to Personal Emergency Evacuation Plans (PEEPs) for further information.

-Should any impairment mean that you would face difficulty in responding quickly to fire alarm activation, please contact Student Support Services, who will develop a Personal Emergency Evacuation Plan (PEEP), which is your own personalised strategy to ensure your safety in an emergency.
+If you would face difficulty in responding quickly to fire alarm activation or would be unable to perceive an audible fire alarm signal, please contact Student Support Services, who will develop a Personal Emergency Evacuation Plan (PEEP), which is your own personalised strategy to ensure your safety in an emergency.
 You can also contact them if you have a temporary condition or injury which may impede or slow down your safe evacuation from a building, who can arrange a temporary PEEP to ensure your safety.

 The fire extinguishers and fire blankets are supplied for use only in an emergency.
 You are NOT encouraged to tackle fires; ensure the alarm is raised and Security staff are informed so that the incident can be promptly dealt with.
 Tampering with firefighting equipment including unnecessarily discharging fire extinguishers,) is a serious offence with anyone found misusing equipment potentially subject to University disciplinary procedures.